Phil-Welsh/Project_Zero/README.md

 - At one point I add a new div that needs an event listener.
 Previously I assigned the new div's event listener at the end of the JS file.

 - Hiding/showing elements, and then giving them display properties was challenging.

+- Forgot to put "defer" in the javascript src at the top of the HTML.
+This bug took a long time to figure out.

 ## Things to improve